tejassinghsital/Hulu-Clone/README.md

 # Hulu-Clone
-This is an practic eto create hulu frontend.
+This repository is a practical to clone hulu website series page frontend and in future i am going to create whole hulu site frontend and may even create a full stack streaming web app.